digiscot/digiscot-website/pages/evolution/digital-pioneers/mhor-collective.md

 ### Any challenges?

-Our key challenge seems to be using the Google suite to its full potential - many of the applications leave us wondering how to use them properly.
+Our key challenge seems to be using the <a target='_blank' href="https://www.google.com/nonprofits/">Google Suite</a> to its full potential - many of the applications leave us wondering how to use them properly.
 We muddle through with our google files, gmail and with hangouts but it’s a bit like building flat pack furniture without reading the instructions.
 You kind of get there in the end, but somehow you’re not quite sure how you did!

 We’re still overcoming Google issues – learning by doing is always our motto.
 That, and asking folk who have it covered for advice and pointers.